 About the organization

-Please see the detailed Position Description for more responsibilities (https://www.americorpsstl.org/join-our-staff).
+Please see the detailed Position Description for a complete list of responsibilities (https://www.americorpsstl.org/join-our-staff).

 Contact email: [email protected]

-Send Cover Letter, Resume, and Contact Information for 3 Professional References to Kelley Hower – ([email protected]) subject line “Program Manager – Applicant.”
+Send Cover Letter, Resume, and Contact Information for 3 Professional References to Kelley Hower – ([email protected]) subject line “Development Manager – Applicant.”

-Cover Letter should include a response to the following: Share an experience of serving effectively with diverse communities to accomplish successful projects, in a professional or volunteer role.
+Cover Letter should include a response to the following: Share an experience of serving effectively with diverse people and/or communities to accomplish successful fundraising objectives, in a professional or volunteer role.